Harshil-Madaan/Harshil-Madaan/README.md

 ## 🧠 Who Am I?

 I'm not waiting to be told what to do.
 I build, optimize, and execute with intent.
-With the **mindset of a Product Manager**, the **precision of a Data Analyst**, and the **vision of a Consultant**, I turn scattered data into strategic clarity.
+With the **mindset of a Product Manager**, the **precision of a Data Analyst**, and the **vision of a Business Consultant**, I turn scattered data into strategic clarity.

 I operate at the intersection of tech, analytics, and business—where insights aren't just pretty graphs but actual levers that move KPIs.